CatfishStudio/mkcards/README.md

-# A casual game Mortal Kombat Card & Quest
+# This is game Mortal Kombat Cards